timescale/docs/mst/mst-multi-node.md

 <highlight type="tip">
 Timescale currently offers two hosting options.
-If you are a Timescale Cloud user, please use the documentation for [setting up multi-node on Cloud](cloud/cloud-multi-node) instead.
+If you are a Managed Service for TimescaleDB user, please use the documentation for [setting up multi-node on Cloud](cloud/cloud-multi-node) instead.
 </highlight>

-# Setting up TimescaleDB 2.0 multi-node on Timescale Cloud
+# Setting up TimescaleDB 2.0 multi-node on Managed Service for TimescaleDB
 TimescaleDB 2.0 [introduces a number of new features][changes-in-tsdb2] to supercharge time-series data even further.
 One of the most anticipated new features is what we call **multi-node** - the ability to create a cluster of TimescaleDB instances to scale both reads and writes.

-In this How To, we’ll show you how to create a multi-node cluster in your Timescale Cloud account with TimescaleDB 2.0 as a "do-it-yourself" (DIY) multi-node experience.
+In this How To, we’ll show you how to create a multi-node cluster in your Managed Service for TimescaleDB account with TimescaleDB 2.0 as a "do-it-yourself" (DIY) multi-node experience.

 ## Overview of multi-node setup
-Multi-node clusters consist of at least two or more TimescaleDB instances (called **Services** in Timescale Cloud).
+Multi-node clusters consist of at least two or more TimescaleDB instances (called **Services** in Managed Service for TimescaleDB).
 Each cluster has one access node (AN) and one or more data nodes (DN).
 As outlined in our [architecture blog posts][distributed-architecture], the access node is intended to be the only TimescaleDB instance that you or your applications